Logo close icon

 Study your subject from a different perspective - you'll discover new teaching and study methods, improve research skills and gain a new perspective on your subject area.

-Get a competitive advantage in the job market - employers understand that candidates who have completed a study exchange are flexible, show a willingness to learn and have great leadership skills.
+Get a competitive advantage in the job market - employers understand that candidates who have completed a study or a work placement abroad are flexible, show a willingness to learn and have great leadership skills.

 Find out more about our exchange programme